ORCID/ORCID-Source/orcid-model/src/main/resources/record_2.0_rc1/README.md

 <work:work-summary put-code="142937" path="/0000-0001-6737-6852/work/142937" visibility="public" display-index="0">
 ```

 The create, modified, and source fields which provide metadata about the item.
 The *created date* is when the item was first added to the ORCID record, the *last-modified-date* is when the item was changed, such as being edited or having it's visibility changed.
-The source records who added the item to the record.
+The *source* field records who added the item to the record.
 Items added via the API will have the *source-client-id* field to record the client iD and associated display name.
 Items added by the researcher will use the *source-orcid* field to record the researcher's ORCID iD and their name.

 ```
 <common:created-date>2016-06-15T17:38:59.907Z</common:created-date>